Paramecium: Conjugation

 In ciliates such as Paramecium, conjugation is a sexual phenomenon that results in genetic recombination and nuclear reorganization within the cell.
-During conjugation, two Paramecia of a compatible mating type come together and form a bridge between their cytoplasms.
+During conjugation, two Paramecium of a compatible mating type come together and form a bridge between their cytoplasms.
 Their respective micronuclei undergo meiosis, and haploid micronuclei are exchanged over the bridge.
 Following conjugation, the cells separate.
 The old macronuclei are destroyed, and both post-conjugants form new macronuclei, by amplification of DNA in their micronuclei.
 Conjugation is followed by one or more "exconjugant divisions."